dcorriveau/ScanProgram/README.md

 The application will only work with bitmap images for saving/loading.

-A dissertation has also been included to give background about the encoding theory, and how the format is documented.

 A doxygen build has also been added to provide more levels of documentation in the application.